 Key takeaways

-- Indian SMB realities, GST cycles, festival spikes, and MSME Act rules, require risk based limits, proactive alerts, and disciplined freeze and release controls.
+- Indian SMBs face unique pressures from GST cycles, MSME Act 45 day payment rules, and seasonal demand spikes, making risk based limits, proactive alerts, and codified freeze and release controls essential for survival.

-- Build limits from history using AR ageing, bank receipts, GST behavior, and dispute trends, then segment customers into A, B, C tiers with review cadences.
+- Building limits from AR ageing, bank receipts, GST filing behavior, and dispute trends lets you segment customers into A, B, C tiers with clear review cadences, cutting DSO and write offs measurably.

 What is a Customer Credit Limit Policy?